 Arborwood CDD Holdings, Inc. (SPE) - Arborwood CDD Holdings, Inc. is a special purpose entity (SPE) created by provisions in the Trust indenture for the 2005A and 2005B Capital Improvement Revenue Bonds for the temporary purpose of owning, maintaining, selling or disposing of the property related to the bonds.
 The SPE and its operations, pursuant to an agreement between the SPE, the District and the U.S. Bank National Association (the "Trustee"), are funded from a \$1,335,000 loan from the District prior to the exchange of the 2005A and 2005B Bonds.
 The Parcel C lands were sold in December 2014 and the loan was repaid.
 Certain proceeds from the sale of the land were deposited into the SPE and the SPE has not provided the District with any financial information.
-The SPE is still active, although, the SPE does not hold any assets or liabilities.
 The SPE was dissolved on December 12, 2022.